Refill, Single use, recycle, trash

 Old - new = reduce greenhouse gas.

 There is always going to be some waste in the manufacturing process.
-It is almost impossible to have zero waste when producing anything on a mass scale.
+It is almost impossible to have zero waste when producing anything, especially on an industrial scale.

 The trick is to be able to read through the manufacturers lines, so you fully understand what you are participating in by using a product.